The negative effects of having low self-esteem are numerous.

-Doing a good job is necessary, but is being perfect necessary?
+Doing a good job is necessary, but is doing it perfectly necessary?

-2. You end up doing other people’s work for them.
+2. It can cause you to do other people’s work for them.

 When you have low self-esteem, you tend to do other people’s work for them.
 They are several reasons why low self-esteem people do this:

 - Helping others makes you feel needed and worthy.